A Guide To Abstraction.

 3- Sensitive or Informal Abstractionism

 A type where emotions and feelings have poems to say, it is where colors and shapes are in the finest element.
 The Artists found out that with the perfect color pallet, shapes, and lines, they can conquer the world of feelings with just one brush stroke.

 Every single painting was like a musical symphony.

-Famous Informal Abstractionism Artists
+Famous Informal Abstractionism Artists:

 Wassily Kandinsky, a Russian painter and art theorist, and he was the founder of Informal Abstractionism.
 And for a revolutionary character, Kandinsky always used bold colors and strong tones, not only this, be he used to encourage young artists to break the rules and think outside the box.
 Wassily Kandinsky also examined the theory of abstract art and exposed this idea in his book ‘’Concerning the Spiritual in Art’’.

 4- Action Painting

 Gestural Abstraction is known as Action Painting. it is very spontaneous and requires an act of huge courage that allows you to pour and splash paints all over the canvas.
 The Canvas was "An arena in which to act", this is according to Rosenberg.

-Famous Action Painting’ Artists
+Famous Action Painting’ Artists:

 Paul Jackson Pollock, An American Artist who was famous for his Abstract paintings.
 Pollock was widely recognized for his "drip technique" of splashing liquid paint all over the canvas in a horizontal way, giving you a golden chance to look at his paintings from all sides.
 Jackson Pollock’s greatness lies in developing one of the most radical abstract styles in the history of modern art, not only this but he was the master of detaching lines from colors and re-defined the meaning of painting and drawing.

 Last but not least, Each art direction seeks something to be noticed and introduced to the public.
-Abstractions were seeking to break all the restrictions that Realism had enforced, to get out of the traditional zone where the audience has to admire the painting just because it is very obvious, Abstract Art came to revive the power of imagination, and the freedom of expressing feelings.
+Abstractions were seeking to break all the restrictions that Realism had enforced, to get out of the traditional zone where the audience has to admire the painting just because it is very realistic.
+Abstract art came to revive the power of imagination, and the freedom of expressing feelings.